akmijares/Startup-Destroyer/README.md

 How to Run
 ----------

-Set powershell to be able to run scripts (-SetExecutionPolicy "Unrestricted" [While on Admin]) Call the file name, right click the file and selecting Run with Powershell or opening Powershell ISE and run it from there
+Set powershell to be able to run scripts (-SetExecutionPolicy "Unrestricted").
+Make sure that you are admin for this.
+Call the file name, right click the file and selecting Run with Powershell or opening Powershell ISE and run it from there

 License